HiPerCoRe/KTT/README.md

 write custom classes, which can launch custom C++ code before or after individual kernel executions in order to run some part of computation on a CPU.

-Files utilizing a portion of CLTune project's code are marked so at their beginning.

 Project is currently under development.

 Prerequisites